nixigaj/best-fan-project/README.md

 - [EditorConfig](https://plugins.jetbrains.com/plugin/7294-editorconfig)

 ## Building and running
 Connect the Arduino Uno to a USB-port.
-Then, use the buttons in your editor or run `pio run -t upload -t monitor -e uno` to upload, execute, and monitor the program over serial.
+Then, use the buttons in your editor or run `make run` (or `make.bat run` on Windows) to upload, execute, and monitor the program over serial.